 Randi J. Hagerman, M.D.

-Medical Director, UC Davis MIND Institute; Endowed Chair in Fragile X Research; Professor, Department of Pediatrics, School of Medicine
+Medical Director, UC Davis MIND Institute, Distinguished Professor, Endowed Chair in Fragile X Research, Department of Pediatrics, UC Davis School of Medicine

 UC Davis MIND Institute